-I wanted to create something a little different this Easter and lately I have been working with the good folks @redislandoliveoil so here I am showcasing the versatility of their oil alongside one of my favourite snacks - ice cream!
-This recipe is a "no churn” recipe so I guess you could say it’s a cheats recipe.
+I wanted to create something a little different this Easter and I wanted to showcase the versatility of olive oil alongside one of my favourite snacks - ice cream!
+This recipe is a "no churn ice cream" recipe so I guess you could say it’s a cheats recipe.
 All I can say is I am glad I don't own an ice cream machine or else, well you know!

-When Easter rolls around we consume WAY too much chocolate, lamb and hot cross buns – eh, said nobody ever!!
-I can't think of 3 nicer things that I'd like to consume on a regular basis (stay tuned for my lamb dish that will wow your family this weekend).
+When Easter rolls around we consume WAY too much chocolate, lamb and hot cross buns.
+Eh, said nobody ever!!
+I can't think of 3 nicer things that I'd like to consume on a regular basis.
+Check out my easy carve lamb dish HERE.
+Definitely one to wow your family with.
 So, when I was thinking of what to make this year I wanted to mix it up a little and that's when I thought about hot cross bun ice cream and the rest just kinda fell into place after wandering around the local supermarket for some inspiration.

 There are many different ice cream recipes out there on the web that require eggs, milk, cream, ice cream makers and sometimes even a hope & a prayer that it sets or doesn’t crystallize on top.
 Having made this recipe multiple times I can tell you it ain't no Haagen Daz or if you are in Australia, like me - Messina gelato, but what I can tell you is it's rich, creamy and sets perfectly EVERYTIME!!
 Not to mention super quick to make too.
 As it is made with condensed milk it is a little sweeter so I added a fruit component to the dish which I think works well to offset the sweetness.
 Also adding a little finishing salt (see tip) to the top of the ice cream before it sets works wonders.